Writing the Abstract

 To illustrate these guidelines, below are eight abstract conclusions taken from papers accepted for publication.
 In each case, we edited the original conclusion to provide a better citable statement.

 At present, it is not possible to interpret the evidence with any degree of certainty.
 Future research should consider that the distribution of alcohol consumption data is likely to be skewed and that appropriate measures of central tendency are reported.

-The conclusion does not explain what the current study found and talks unnecessarily about what future studies should accomplish.
+PROBLEMS: The conclusion does not explain what the current study found and talks unnecessarily about what future studies should accomplish.
 The main findings are probably buried in the results section of the abstract.

 Computer-based interventions may reduce alcohol consumption compared with assessment only, but the conclusion remains tentative because of methodological weaknesses in the studies.

 2. ORIGINAL ABSTRACT CONCLUSION

 We conclude that the public should be informed that the addition of caffeine to alcohol does not appear to enhance driving or sustained attention/reaction time performance relative to alcohol alone.

 PROBLEMS: The conclusion begins with the unnecessary phrase ‘we conclude that’.
 Removing this phrase provides a shorter, clearer, more easily citable statement.

 The addition of caffeine to alcohol does not appear to enhance driving or sustained attention/ reaction time performance relative to alcohol alone.